Does the Law Library have casebooks for Georgetown Law students to borrow? Or other law course textbooks?

 Answer

-We reserve a copy of the latest edition of any casebook donated by students or faculty.
-If you search our catalog, an entry of "Casebook Reserve" indicates that it is available at the Circulation Desk and can be checked out for three hours at a time.
+If you search the Law Library's catalog, an entry of "Casebook Reserve" indicates that it is available at the Circulation Desk and can be checked out for three hours at a time.

-The library may also house required or recommended non-casebook readings in our Course Reserve if a faculty has specifically requested that we do so.
+The Law Library may also house faculty-required or recommended non-casebook readings in our Course Reserve as long as your law faculty has specifically requested that we do so.
 Search the Course Reserves catalog for the course name, course ID or course instructor if your faculty informs your class that the reading material is on Reserve.

-Unfortunately, we are not able to purchase electronic casebooks for the library's collection because of the limitations placed by the publishers.
+Unfortunately, we are not able to purchase electronic casebooks for the Law Library's collection because of the limitations placed by the publishers.
 The publishers will not sell an ebook casebook that would allow for unlimited users to access them the way they may for scholarly, non-textbook publications.

 We are unable to scan, or obtain via Interlibrary Loan (ILL), pages out of casebooks.
 We also cannot borrow via ILL electronic casebooks or textbooks due to licensing restrictions.